Kent Coast Sea Fishing Compendium

 "The Sea-Fisherman" (1884 - 4th edition) James Carrall Wilcocks at pages 1, 2 & 10

 There can be little doubt that the greater facilities of transit afforded us by the extension of the railway system - inasmuch as they have vastly increased, and in many cases created a great passenger traffic to the coast - have been the means of causing a demand for information on the subject to which this work is devoted.
-Sea-side visitors must find some occupation pour passer le temps: the monotony of the marine parade becomes wearisome, notwithstanding the attempts at its alleviation by calling in the aid of the last new novel from the library - but they cannot read all day; walking in the heat is not agreeable; everyone is not interested in the study of marine zoology, fashionable as it has become of late years, and deservedly so, although the furore has now somewhat abated; the common objects of the sea-shore fail to afford amusement; they have had a complete surfeit of German bands; mind and body are alike satiated with that fashionable and intellectual amusement so perseveringly followed by beach haunters of all ages, to wit, pelting Father Neptune with the pebbly shingle where there is any to the fore; even the row or the sail require some additional zest.
-What, then, is there at hand to supply the desideratmn?
+Sea-side visitors must find some occupation pour passer le temps: the monotony of the marine parade becomes wearisome, notwithstanding the attempts at its alleviation by calling in the aid of the last new novel from the library - but they cannot read all day; walking in the heat is not agreeable; everyone is not interested in the study of marine zoology, fashionable as it has become of late years, and deservedly so, although the furore has now somewhat abated; the common objects of the sea-shore fail to afford amusement; they have had a complete surfeit of German bands; mind and body are alike satiated with that fashionable and intellectual amusement so perseveringly followed by beach hunters of all ages, to wit, pelting Father Neptune with the pebbly shingle where there is any to the fore; even the row or the sail require some additional zest.
+What, then, is there at hand to supply the desideratum?
 Nothing - positively nothing but Sea-fishing, which in its various phases, afloat or from the shore, affords a field of observation and occupation of which the world at large can have but small conception.

 The Possible Bag